Twin Pregnancy Week By Week Timeline

 How many weeks is a normal pregnancy for twins?

 The ideal time for twins to be born is at 37-38 weeks.
-It’s important that the pregnancy doesn’t go past 38 weeks to avoid added risks to the babies and mother, such as a ruptured uterus.
+It’s important that the pregnancy doesn’t go past 38 weeks to avoid added risks to the babies and mother.
 About 60% of twins are born before 37 weeks, while single babies are born around 40 weeks.

 A little more than half of twin pregnancies end in preterm delivery (before 37 weeks).
 While 40 weeks is the full gestation period of the average pregnancy, most twin pregnancies are delivered at approximately 36 weeks (range 32-38 weeks depending on the type of twin pregnancy).